-In order to prevent corporate data breaches, leakage or even compromisation, organizations should have the ability to enforce pre-determined corporate and security policies on devices fleet and prevent vulnerable or unprotected devices from accessing sensitive information in an unauthorized manner.
+In order to prevent corporate data breaches, leakage, or even compromisation, organizations should have the ability to enforce pre-determined corporate and security policies on devices fleet and prevent vulnerable or unprotected devices from accessing sensitive information in an unauthorized manner.
 The security policies for each business differ, and you should have the authority to tailor such frameworks to fit the mitigation of risk associated with particular device activities.

 For instance, question yourself this: does the device require a unique passcode to be protected?
 Has encryption been enabled?
 How old and what version of the OS and browser are you running and are they configured and patched appropriately?
-By monitoring device security status, you can decide if an out-of-date or vulnerable device should or shouldn’t be allowed access.
+By monitoring the device security status, you can decide if an out-of-date or vulnerable device should or shouldn’t be allowed access.

 Consider an MDM solution that provides you with a comprehensive insight into the security posture of all the managed devices.
 Attempt to not weigh your scale for one that prevents your governance to enforce predetermined corporate security policies as an administrator rather than prescribing the MDM vendor to push policies.